London • Delhi • Leh • Nurla • Lamayuru • Dha Hanu • Lamayuru • Dha Hanu • Khardung La • Nubra • Leh • London

 Morning arrival in Delhi.
 Transfer to Hotel Shangrila Eros.
 Rest and relax by the pool or take an afternoon leisurely tour of Old and New Delhi visiting the most important and famous historcial monuments including a afternoon short walk in Chandani Chowk.
 Overnight at the hotel.

 Leh is the largest town in Ladakh, and the early morning flight from Delhi, which swoops like an eagle through the Himalayas, is one of the most exhilarating, beautiful journeys you will ever take.
-At an altitude of 10,000 feet, Leh is considerably higher than the north Indian plains, so you will then have the afternoon to acclimatise, and perhaps take a leisurely afternoon stroll, before spending the night at Hotel Grand Himalaya.
+At an altitude of 10,000 feet, Leh is considerably higher than the north Indian plains, so you will then have the afternoon to acclimatise.
+We will take you to visit the central Asian Museum in Leh town where you will have a opportunity to see and admire the antiques, carpets and rare manuscripts in the library and listen to the stories of your guide about the tales of trade from central Asia trade routes that stretched as far as Leh.
+Overnight at Hotel Grand Himalaya.
 L,D

 Leh is a lively place, with plenty of sites to see.
 After breakfast you’ll take a tour of the Old Town, which includes the impressive Leh Palace (a miniature version of the Potala Palace in Lhasa), the bustling bazaaar, Tsemo Fort, and Leh Monastery.
 The tour continues by car along Changspa to see the chortens (small stupas, or domed reliquaries), Sankar Monastery, and the ancient ruins of the mud brick Tisseru Stupa.
 Overnight stay at Hotel Grand Himalaya.
 B,L,D